-Reverse-flow funding §
+Reverse-flow funding

 Where urban local authorities provide some funding to neighbouring rural authorities on the basis of income they receive from rural residents.
 For example, it is conceivable that workplace parking levy revenue in an urban area could be shared with a neighbouring rural area on the basis of rural residents using the parking spaces.
-The urban area could benefit from this through shifting rural residents onto non-car modes before they reach it.
 Similar approaches could also be used for revenues from congestion charging and Clean Air Zones.

-§ Cross subsidisation
+Cross subsidisation